 Fiberglass pools make up one of the fastest growing segments of the pool industry, and there are studies to prove it.
 According to a study commissioned by Pool & Spa News, fiberglass pool installations are on the rise in almost every region across the United States.
 Why?
 There are a host of reasons, including ease of installation, a growing range of styles to choose from, and an industry that has placed an emphasis on creating long-lasting, durable products.
 Here’s our list of “Pros” when it comes to fiberglass pools.

 - Faster Installation Times — Talk to anybody involved in pool construction, and you’ll hear that one of the biggest selling points of fiberglass pools is a faster installation.
 A concrete or gunite pool can take as long as two months to install, while a month is standard for fiberglass pools.
+The average gunite pool cost is about $75,000 to install before maintenance and upkeep.
 Pool & Spa News suggests that it can be done even faster, quoting one installer as saying that his reputation hinges on being able to do “a job in two weeks instead of two months.”

 - Reduced Maintenance — Fiberglass pools are finished with a smooth gel coat that resists algae growth better than concrete or gunite pools.
 The result: faster cleaning times and fewer repairs.